seanpmaxwell/Typescript-Best-Practices/README.md

 #### Plain data objects

-A **plain data object** holds data, not behavior.
-In this guide it may contain primitives (excluding `bigint` and `symbol`), arrays of supported values, `Date` objects, and nested plain data objects.
+A **plain data object** holds only primitives and non-function objects.

-A recursive type cannot rule out circular references.
-See the [PlainDataObject type implementation](./code/types-reference.ts#L4).

 #### Namespace objects